Skip to main content

 Sourcing and filtering

-Your hunter activates every source and filters heavily.
-On a first purchase, sorting on building quality and condominium status is even more crucial: we never bring you a property whose works would blow your total budget.
+Your hunter works every source and filters heavily.
+For a first purchase, screening the quality of the building and the health of the co-ownership matters more than ever: we will never bring you a flat whose works would blow your total budget.

 4. 04

-You visit alone or accompanied.
-At offer time, your hunter builds an argument that reassures the seller (solid financing, motivated first-time buyer) while obtaining significant negotiation.
-Average negotiation on first purchases stays around 5 to 6%.
+You view either on your own or with your hunter at your side.
+When the time comes, your hunter builds an offer that reassures the seller (solid financing, a motivated first-time buyer) while still securing a meaningful price reduction.
+The average negotiation on a first purchase sits at 5 to 6%.

 5. 05

-The preliminary agreement and final deed are reviewed by your hunter.
-Coordination with your bank to meet the financing condition deadline (typically 45 days).
+Your hunter reviews the preliminary contract and the deed of sale.
+We coordinate with your bank to meet the financing-condition deadline (typically 45 days).
 You sign with peace of mind.

 Comparison